actions/runner/README.md

 Options:
   --workflow <workflow>                                Workflow(s) to run.
 Use multiple times to execute more workflows parallel.
-  --server <server>                                    Runner.Server address, e.g. `http://localhost:5000`,
+  --server <server>                                    Runner.Server address, e.g. `http://localhost:5000` or
                                                        `https://localhost:5001`.
   -e, --eventpath, --payload <eventpath>               Webhook payload to send to the Runner.
   --event <event>                                      Which event to send to a worker, ignored if you use subcommands which